Add or Edit a Box Business Source

 Authenticate user queries via a search token that’s generated server side and that contains the search hub parameter that you specified in the query pipeline.

-Configure the Search Token
+Configure the search token

 When using query filters to secure content, the safest way to enforce content security is to authenticate user queries using a search token that’s generated server side.
 For instance, when using this approach, you can enforce a search hub value in the search token.
 This makes every authenticated request that originates from a component use the specified search hub, and therefore be routed to the proper query pipeline.
 Because this configuration is stored server side and encrypted in the search token, it can’t be modified by users or client-side code.

-Implementing search token authentication requires you to add server-side logic to your web site or application.
+Implementing search token authentication requires you to add server side logic to your web site or application.
 Therefore, the actual implementation details will vary from one project to another.

 The following procedure provides general guidelines: